Logan44977/grab-nhl-players/README.md

 ## Introduction

->This Node JS project is designed to grab NHL player names and ids since the NHL's API does not provide this ability currently.
+>This Node JS project is designed to grab NHL player names and ids so they can be stored in a DB table since the NHL's api does not have an endpoint that lists every player anymore.

 ## Code Samples